 Nassau County, Long Island Estate Planning Attorneys

-Powers of Attorney and Guardianships
+Power of Attorney & Guardianships

-The attorneys at Blodnick, Fazio & Clark help clients who are planning for incapacity by establishing Powers of Attorney to carry out their financial, medical, and end of life decisions.
+The attorneys at Blodnick, Fazio & Clark help clients who are planning for incapacity by establishing Powers of Attorney to carry out their financial, medical, and end-of-life decisions.
 A Power of Attorney is a legal relationship that can be set up so that it is enacted immediately, or upon the event of incapacitation.

 If your loved one is already incapacitated and did not appoint a Power of Attorney, the court may appoint a guardian or conservator to carry out the affairs.
 While a court will usually appoint a spouse or other close family member, it may also look to evidence concerning what is in the incapacitated person’s wishes and best interests.